 The proposal is due by noon on the first Monday of block 8 of your junior year.
-Please submit a paper copy of your proposal to the Staff Assistant in Barnes 302.
+Please submit your proposal digitally to the academic administrative assistant in Barnes 302.

 Blocks for Academic Credit

 With prior planning with and approval from a supervising advisor for the block, students may register for AN400: Research in Anthropology for one or, in special cases, two blocks of independent capstone work.
 AN400 is also used for independent studies and non-Senior Capstone work.
 Students create their own subtitle for the course that is specific to the type of research they are performing.
 This subtitle will appear on official transcripts; use the chance to highlight aspects other than your final title (such as "Data Gathering on..." etc.).
 The title of the senior capstone will appear on official transcripts under AN450, whether or not the student chooses to take an independent study block.
 AN450 is NOT a course that is taken for credit or for which students register, it is simply the categorization given to Senior Capstone Work in order for the Registrar to monitor the requirement for the major and include the title of it on official transcripts.